MidFirst Bank phishing page detected

 The Trap:

-By providing these answers, you are giving the hackers a permanent “backdoor” to your account.
+By providing these answers, you are giving the threat actors a permanent “backdoor” to your account.
 Even if you change your password, they can use these stolen answers to reset it or bypass future security checks.

 How to Protect Yourself: